people on a shoreline with clams for conservation

 HOW WE'RE HELPING

-Get involved with conservation efforts by shell bagging or even helping build reefs.
+Get involved with conservation efforts by making project materials, monitoring ongoing conservation projects, or building oyster reefs.

-Love oysters and clams?
-Shells from restaurants can be returned to help the IRL.
+Own or work at a restaurant that serves oysters and clams?
+Shells from restaurants can be donated to help the lagoon through our oyster gardening program.